Richardaeld/cola-vending-machine/README.md

     + After a single click the button will be disabled and then removed.
 + There are some potential issues with this method.
     + If a user refreshes they will lose the download button.
-    + The server is currently not designed to track anonymous or logged in users and if they have actually downloaded their file.
+    + The server is currently not designed to track anonymous or logged in users and if they have downloaded their file.

 # Assumptions
 + The vending machine will only dispense one cola at a time.